Caseous lymphadenitis: Pathogenesis and transmission

 The disease is highly contagious.
 When abscess rupture, releases it huge numbers of bacteria onto the skin and wool and it results to the consequent contamination of the surrounding environment.
 Neighboring animals may then be infected by the bacteria through immediate physical contact with the affected individual or indirectly via already contaminated fomites.
 Infected animals can contaminate the feed, water, soil, pasture and facilities.
 Even away from its mammalian host, the organism is well equipped for long-term survival in the environment.
 The disease is also easily spread through the materials that are used during the operation of the animals such as castration, identification with ear tags or by tattooing, and dehydration of abscesses.
 It is thought to also be spread by coughing or even by flies.

 Diagnostics

 Culture remains the gold standard for diagnosis in small ruminants.
 Synergistic hemolysis inhibition testing, as done for equine species has the ability to generate false positive results when applied to small ruminants.

 Occurrence in other species

-Corynebacterium pseudotuberculosis has also been isolated from occurring in other species such as such as deer, cattle, pigs, hedgehogs, laboratory mice, camels, horses, and humans.
+Corynebacterium pseudotuberculosis has also been isolated from occurring in other species such as deer, cattle, pigs, hedgehogs, laboratory mice, camels, horses, and humans.
 In only three species; sheep, goats and horses, it is recognized as a specific disease syndrome.
 The biotype of Corynebacterium pseudotuberculosis affecting horses and cattle is distinguishable from the biotype that infects small ruminants based on its ability to reduce nitrate in vitro.
 The equine and bovine strains can reduce nitrate, whereas the small ruminant strains typically do not.